Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Conclusion

-Although our measurements are confined to the micrometer regime, the observed hierarchy of length scales provides a physically grounded path to extrapolate toward nanoscale Ge.
-As thickness approaches tens of nanometers, the conducting volume becomes fully confined within the screening region and transport is expected to evolve from purely electrostatic limitation toward a regime where surface scattering also contributes significantly, consistent with behavior reported in epitaxial and Ge-on-insulator ultrathin films.
-Extending this framework to cryogenic temperatures, where mean free paths and additional decoherence channels change, is a natural direction for future work.
+Although the present measurements are confined to the micrometer regime, the established hierarchy of length scales provides a physically grounded framework for discussing the scaling of transport properties toward the nanoscale.
+As thickness approaches tens of nanometers, the electrically active volume is expected to become fully confined within the electrostatic screening region, with transport progressively transitioning from purely depletion-limited behavior to a regime where surface scattering also contributes, consistent with observations in ultrathin epitaxial and Ge-on-insulator films.
+It should be emphasized that all conclusions drawn in this study are strictly limited to room temperature transport ($T = 295\,\mathrm{K}$).
+At cryogenic temperatures, the underlying transport physics transitions significantly: carrier freeze-out, modified screening lengths, and drastically increased mean free paths may alter the relative dominance of electrostatic depletion versus surface scattering.
+Consequently, extending this empirical framework to the cryogenic regime represents a distinct and important direction for future work.

-Overall, this study provides a compact, quantitative framework connecting Debye screening, depletion geometry, and thickness-dependent mobility in HPGe.
-The extended-exponential model, with parameters $(\mu_0,\tau,\beta)$ tied to fundamental electrostatic scales, offers a physically meaningful parametrization of transport from bulk to mesoscale dimensions and a practical design rule: maintaining $t \gtrsim 3\tau$ preserves near-bulk mobility, while $t \lesssim \tau$ pushes devices into a depletion-controlled regime.
-These insights directly inform the optimization of Ge-based radiation detectors, thin-film electronics, and emerging quantum-sensitive devices that must maintain high mobility in confined geometries.
+Overall, this study establishes a robust, quantitative framework that integrates Debye screening and surface depletion to account for the thickness-dependent effective Hall mobility at room-temperature HPGe.
+By explicitly connecting the parameters $(\mu_0,\tau,\beta)$ of the empirical extended-exponential description to fundamental electrostatic length scales, we provide a physically transparent interpretation of transport from bulk-like to depletion-limited regimes.
+A practical design rule follows directly: maintaining $t \gtrsim 3\tau$ preserves near-bulk transport, whereas structures with $t \lesssim \tau$ operates in a depletion-controlled regime with strongly reduced electrically active conduction.
+These insights inform the optimization of Ge-based radiation detectors, thin-body electronics, and emerging quantum devices that must retain high transport performance under geometric confinement.